jon-jacky/Piety/README.md

 is now the main branch; I will  never merge it back into *master*.

 ## Roadmap ##

-This project is a series of experiments.
-There is no plan for a sequence of steps to bring Piety to some completed, finished state.
-Instead, here are some notes about my working method, and some experiments I might try in the future.

-I have brought Piety to its present state by working  in short bursts on an irregular schedule, when I can find the time and interest.
-I decide what to work on next as I go along.
-I often go back and rewrite what I have already done, to make it easier to work with or just to improve the style.

-A history of some of this past work appears [here](BRANCH.md).

 I hope someday to run Piety on a bare machine with no other operating system, but only a Python interpreter with minimal support.